-This mixture of annuals and perennials is designed to provide early, mid and late-season blooms to support the life cycle of the bumblebee as well as other pollinators.
+This flower seed for bumblebees mixture of annuals and perennials is designed to provide early, mid and late-season blooms to support the life cycle of the bumblebee as well as other pollinators.
 These flower species will do well in a variety of growing conditions and are recommended for a maintained, home-garden planting or commercial landscape.
-The best time for planting this mix is in the early spring, early summer and late fall.
+The best time for planting this mix is in the early spring, early summer, and late fall.

 Bumblebee Bonanza includes Siberian Wallflower, Rocket Larkspur, Balsam, Yellow Lupine, Arroyo Lupine, Purple Coneflower, Dahlia-flowered Zinnia Mix, Dwarf Mixed Cosmos, Gayfeather, Rocky Mountain Penstemon, Blue Sage, Northern Lights Snapdragon, Purple Prairie Clover, Lacy Phacelia and Beebalm.